cvmfs/cvmfsexec/README.md

 # cvmfsexec

-This package is for mounting cvmfs as an unprivileged user, on systems where at least fusermount is available.
+This package is for mounting cvmfs as an unprivileged user, on systems where fusermount or unprivileged namespace fuse mounts are available.
 The cvmfsexec command itself additionally requires unprivileged user namespaces, but mountrepo and umountrepo also work separately with only fusermount.
+On newer kernels (more about that in the next section) fusermount is not needed and cvmfsexec instead uses unprivileged namespace fuse mounts.

 The cvmfs code and configuration is installed in a "dist" subdirectory under where the scripts are.
 The easiest way to create the dist